A Stronghold of Resistance

 The 75 year old grandfather Hannes Bogaard lived in the small house together with his daughter Aagje, his sons Antheunis (Teun) and Willem and granddaughter Metje (daughter of Hannes jr.).
 From 1939 until 1943 they hid more than 150 Jewish people who went into hiding there.
 Besides that it functioned as a kind of intermediate hiding place for about 3.000 Jews who the Bogaard’s sent into hiding at other places.

-Unfortunately this could not remain unnoticed.
-The place was known to the people in the area as the “Jews’ farm” and it was raided several times.
+Unfortunately this would not remain unnoticed.
+The place was known to the people in the area as the “Jews farm” and it was raided several times.
 Generally this was done by mainly Dutch policemen.
-At a first raid nobody was found but at a second raid on November 11th, 1942 which lasted from 13.00 hrs till well into the evening, a brickwork cellar was discovered, and subsequently 12 adults and a 4-year old girl.
+During the first raid nobody was found but at a second raid on November 11th, 1942 which lasted from 13.00 hrs until well into the evening, a brickwork cellar was discovered, and subsequently 12 adults and a 4-year old girl.
 During the skirmish in the house the girl ‘Leny’ was “spirited away” by Metje.
 Thanks to Metje’s action Leny survived the war.

 The other people were deported and grandpa Hannes was run in.
 He was released after ten weeks.
 But still grandpa Hannes Bogaard considered it his duty as a Christian to rescue Jews.